A quick look at Yale, Texas, Virginia Tech

 This year's Yale team brings a dynamic scorer to the table in 6-1 senior guard Azar Swain, who averages 19 points per game and shoots 35 percent from three-point range on very high volume.
 He'll be the marked man for Purdue to look to contain throughout the game, as the ball will be in his hands quite a bit.
 Swain has attempted 460 field goals in 30 games, so he'll have the green light to shoot all afternoon long (for reference, Jaden Ivey has attempted 395 field goals in his 33 games played).

-Yale gets other scoring from its backcourt players as 6-5 guards Matthue Cotton and Matt Knowling each average around seven points per contest.
+Yale gets other scoring from its backcourt players as 6-5 guards Matthue Cotton and Matt Knowling average around seven points per contest.
 Cotton knocks down threes at a 32 percent clip on decent volume, while Knowling has only attempted two three-pointers on the season.
-Freshman Bez Mbeng , who is 6-4, has started lately for the Bulldogs at as a fourth guard.
+Freshman Bez Mbeng, who is 6-4, has started lately for the Bulldogs as a fourth guard.
 He scores just five points a game, hitting 43 percent from the field and 28 percent from three.

-As a team, Yale shoots a solid 74 percent from the free throw line, but no one on the Bulldogs' roster averages more than five rebounds per game, a problematic statistic against a strong offensive rebounding group.
+As a team, Yale shoots a solid 74 percent from the free throw line, but no one on the Bulldogs' roster averages more than five rebounds per game, a troubling statistic against a solid offensive rebounding group.

 Per KenPom, the Bulldogs play at the 86th-fastest tempo in the nation.
 Yale averages 20-fewer points per 100 possessions than the Boilermakers, while both teams allow an average of 99 points per 100 possessions.